robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ParserInterface.rst

 Parser interface
 ================

-Robot Framework supports custom parsers that can handle custom data formats or even override Robot Framework's own parser.
+Robot Framework supports external parsers that can handle custom data formats or even override Robot Framework's own parser.

 .. note:: Custom parsers are new in Robot Framework 6.1.